webbhuset/elm-json-decode/README.md

 Here, `map2` from elm/json is used to decode a JSON object to a record.
 The record constructor function is used (`User : Int -> String -> User`) to build the record.
 This means that the order fields are written in the type declaration matters.
-If you change the order of `id` and `name`, you have to change the order of the two `Json.field ...` rows to match the order of the record.
+If you change the order of fields `id` and `name` in yor record, you have to change the order of the two `Json.field ...` rows to match the order of the record.

-To use named bindings instead you can write a decoder like this:
+To use named bindings instead you can use `Json.Decode.andThen` write a decoder like this:

 ```elm
 user : Decoder User